-It is well recognised that decay and aging exacerbate the costs of maintenance.
-Asset owners allocate considerable funding on road infrastructure, rail maintenance and repairing operations to ensure structural integrity and proper serviceability of the network system.
-It is therefore important to monitor the infrastructure and their individual structural elements (e.g., superstructures, piers, decks) with effective resolutions and technologies.
-This allows to maintain high standards for the structures' mechanical response, resistance to fatigue loads, and resistance to geohazard events (e.g., earthquakes and sudden subsidence), all of which can affect the integrity of the infrastructure asset.
+It is well recognised that decay and ageing exacerbate the costs of maintenance.
+Asset owners allocate considerable funding to road infrastructure, rail maintenance and repairing operations to ensure structural integrity and proper serviceability of the network system.
+It is therefore important to monitor the infrastructure and its individual structural elements (e.g., superstructures, piers, decks) with effective solutions and technologies.
+This allows the maintenance of high standards for the structures' mechanical responses, resistance to fatigue loads and resistance to geohazard events (e.g., earthquakes and sudden subsidence), all of which can affect the integrity of infrastructure assets.

 The main concept of an integrated health monitoring model is reported in Figure 14.
 This is representative of a synergistic analysis of outputs from satellite remote sensing and NDT technologies.
-This integrated approach relies on information available from asset owners' databases, made up of geographical assets location, as-built information of identified infrastructure network elements.
-Main novelties are related to the implementation of data from historical monitoring and maintenance interventions, which can be used as a starting point to reconstruct historical series from the monitoring of the target infrastructure.
+This integrated approach relies on information available from asset owners' databases, made up of geographical asset location, as-built information of identified infrastructure network elements.
+The main novelties are related to the implementation of data from historical monitoring and maintenance interventions, which can be used as a starting point to reconstruct historical series from the monitoring of the target infrastructure.

 Accordingly, the model is characterised by two synchronised routine monitoring stages by two levels of data coverage, i.e., the local level for the use of NDTs and the network level for the implementation of satellite remote sensing techniques.
-In case critical sections are identified, local inspections can be carried out with dedicated NDT techniques.
-This is aimed to build up a more comprehensive information system on the type and the scale of the developing distress at the identified sections.
-The information obtained at this stage, form the basis of prediction models for the evaluation of distresses and anomalies.
-These models can support to assess whether maintenance or rehabilitation are required, and the priority level to be assigned to the identified intervention.
-Sections not labelled with any critical occurrence are subject to new screening phases, at predetermined time intervals.
-The main aim of this phase is to assess any potential distress in the infrastructure in terms of extent of the degradation (e.g., portion of the asset affected by low bearing capacity of the subgrades), causes (e.g., the presence of fine materials in the subbase courses) and effects (e.g., low stiffness sections observed by deflection tests), that cannot be detected by satellite remote sensing.
+Where critical sections are identified, local inspections can be carried out with dedicated NDT techniques.
+This is intended to build up a more comprehensive information system on the type and scale of the developing distress at the identified sections.
+The information obtained at this stage forms the basis of prediction models for the evaluation of stresses and anomalies.
+These models can support assessment of whether maintenance or rehabilitation is required and of the priority level to be assigned to the identified intervention.
+Sections not labelled with any critical occurrence are subject to new screening phases at predetermined time intervals.
+The main aim of this phase is to assess any potential distress in the infrastructure in terms of the extent of the degradation (e.g., portion of the asset affected by low bearing capacity of the subgrades), causes (e.g., the presence of fine materials in the subbase courses) and effects (e.g., low-stiffness sections observed by deflection tests) that cannot be detected by satellite remote sensing.